Photo Credit: Cait Fahey

 M(h)aol

-Based in Dublin, Belfast, and London, Irish intersectional feminist firebrands M(h)aol — Constance Keane (She/Her), Jamie Hyland (She/Her), and Sean Nolan (He/Him) — have built a reputation for thrilling live performances, fostering an atmosphere that encourages community and catharsis regardless of where they play.
-After their captivating set at SXSW, the band signed with Merge and released the North American reissue of Attachment Styles in November 2023.
-Following the February release of their single “Pursuit,” they are thrilled to unveil their latest track and video, “Snare,” a noisy and driving anthem that boldly defies gender expectations with sharp wit.
+M(h)aol have built a reputation for thrilling live performances, fostering an atmosphere that encourages community and catharsis regardless of where they play.
+After their captivating set at SXSW in 2023, the band signed with Merge Records and released the North American reissue of their debut full-length album Attachment Styles that fall.
+The band followed the album with singles “Pursuit,” and, “Snare,” the latter being a fierce anthem that boldly defies gender expectations with biting wit..

 M(h)aol U.S. Tour Dates